kristofzerbe/kiko.io/source/_posts/Using-GitHub-as-Commenting-Platform.md

 }
 ```

-Then we change the placement in the EJS file by defining a placeholder  and ensuring that the script above is loaded, before we call it:
+Then we change the placement in the EJS file, by defining a placeholder  and ensuring that the script above is loaded, before we call it:

 ```ejs
 <div id="comment-placeholder"></div>